Dario Gradi: Talent spotting

 His keen eye for spotting and rearing young talent is what has gained him some recognition in football.
 He entered into discussions with Portugal's Benfica over the vacant managerial spot in the 1980s, and was linked with the post of FA Technical Director in 1996.

 During the 1980s and 1990s Gradi helped launch the careers of many players who went on to play top division and international football.
 These include David Platt, Rob Jones, Geoff Thomas, Danny Murphy, Ashley Ward, Wayne Collins, Seth Johnson, Robbie Savage and Neil Lennon.
-Platt was the most successful of these players, captaining England on many occasions and also helping Arsenal win the double at the end of his playing career.

 Gradi's success continued into the 2000s, when he helped players including Rob Hulse, Dean Ashton, David Vaughan, Michael O'Connor, Billy Jones, Nicky Maynard and Ashley Westwood.

 Crewe Alexandra won the PFA Bobby Moore Fair Play trophy 12 times in 15 years during Gradi's reign.

 End of managerial career

 On 20 April 2007, Gradi announced that with effect from 1 July he would relinquish first-team responsibilities, becoming technical director while gradually handing over to new first-team coach Steve Holland, with Neil Baker remaining as assistant manager.
-Gradi was then the longest serving manager of an English football league club.
+Gradi was then the longest serving manager of an English Football League club.
 Gradi told the club website:

 I didn't want to be a 75-year-old manager working seven days a week, 52 weeks a year.
 That is not healthy for the future of the club.
 I will probably drop dead doing the job at some point but I wanted to put that day off a bit.
 This is a better way to do things, to introduce this gradual transition because it will take some of the workload off me.

 On 18 November 2008, Gradi resumed control of Crewe's first team on a caretaker basis after a poor start to the 2008–09 season under Steve Holland had left the club bottom of League One.
 He was in charge for just over a month before Gudjon Thordarson was announced as his successor on Christmas Eve 2008.
 Gradi remained in charge of the team for two games during the Christmas period, with Thordarson taking over on 29 December.
 Following the sacking of Thordarson on 2 October 2009, Gradi was again reinstated as caretaker manager which the board of directors then stated would be until further notice.

 After returning as manager in 2009, on 10 November 2011 it was announced that Gradi had chosen to step down as manager, returning to his position as Director of Football.
-Gradi's then assistant manager Steve Davis, who had played for Crewe under Gradi from 1983 to 1987, was appointed as manager with immediate effect.
+Gradi's assistant manager Steve Davis, who had played for Crewe under Gradi from 1983 to 1987, was appointed as manager with immediate effect.

-Gradi announced his retirement from all positions at Crewe Alexandra on 7 October 2019, at the age of 78.
+Gradi announced his retirement from all positions at Crewe Alexandra on 7 October 2019, at the age of 78, ending his 36-year association with the club.